Meet the team: Fiona

 My typical day:

 Every day is on the go.
 I work with families who have just begun their NDIS journey, helping them to obtain an NDIS package, especially if they have been rejected previously.
-It is a very complex process for families to navigate alone.
+It is a very complex process for families to navigate alone, filled with jargon and intimidating forms.

-Once they secure a package, I work with them to activate it and explain how to use the NDIS funding to purchase blocks of our Windmill program’s therapy services.
+Once they secure a package, I work with them to activate it and explain how to use the NDIS funding to purchase blocks of our Windmill program’s therapy services, or alternative services in their local area.

 Highlights of my work: